subnero1/website-staging/products/wnc-m25msn3.md

 ---
 layout: post
-title: WNC-M25MPS3 Platinum Edition Surface Configuration Modem
+title: WNC-M25MSN3 Silver Edition Node Configuration Modem
-images: images/wnc-m25mps3.jpg
+images: ['images/wnc-m25msn3.jpg']
 excerpt:
-  Platinum edition modems delivering performance under the toughest environmental conditions
+  Silver edition modems are the workhorse communication nodes for use in general commercial deployments
 categories: modem
+section_id: products
 ---

-WNC-M25MPS3 is a platinum edition underwater modem in surface (gateway) configuration.
-A modem in the surface configuration operates on external power source and can be deployed from the surface.
-Delivering performance under the toughest environmental conditions, Subnero's platinum edition modems are designed to meet rigorous quality standards mandated by sectors such as defense, oil & gas and subsea engineering.
-All devices are subjected to environmental stress screening (PCBA and unit level) before shipment.
-They also meet IPC class 2 workmanship requirement of PCBA and are conformally coated.
+WNC-M25MSN3 is a silver edition underwater modem in node (standalone) configuration.
+This modem is the workhorse communication node to be used in the general commercial deployments with larger range and depth-rating when compared to the research edition modem.
+A modem in the node configuration operates on batteries and can be deployed in a standalone mode.
+These modems provide a flexible platform with a substantial computing power packed into a compact form factor.
 This modem also provides options for customization and extension at many levels, allowing network protocols as well as physical layer algorithms to be implemented and tested easily.
-The applications can be develeoped using a [simulator]({{ site.baseurl }}{% unetsim %}) before the commercial deployments.
-The modem runs the [UnetStack]({{ site.baseurl }}{% unetstack %}) underwater networking stack, and provides a wide-range of functionality such as data transmission, navigation, time synchronization, and networked operations.
+The applications can be develeoped using a [simulator]({{ site.baseurl }}{link products/unetsim.md}) before the commercial deployments.
+The modem runs the [UnetStack]({{ site.baseurl }}{link products/unetstack.md}) underwater networking stack, and provides a wide-range of functionality such as data transmission, navigation, time synchronization, and networked operations.

 ## Technical specifications